rubocode/vision-lk/diagnosis/symptoms/index.md

 ## Symptoms

+> There are only two mistakes one can make along the road to truth; not going all the way, and not starting.
+> **Buddha**

 The problems are indicative of inequities affecting disadvantaged social segments.
 Instead of minor improvements to the most troubled, a visionary social balance needs to be cultivated with a long term perspective.
 The meritocracy needs to be designed deliberately and nurtured with great care.

 * [Ethnic Separatism](ethnicity)